codeable_models.CClass¶

 property

-¶ Getter for getting the links defined for this class.
+links¶ Getter for getting the links defined for this class.
 Class links are based on the associations defined for the class’ meta-class.

 - Type